A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Modeling Outliers

 Since we now have the variance of $\mathbf{z}_t$, we can describe the sensitivity of a wireless link (due either to the environment or the radio) in terms of it.
 To do this, we modify the outlier condition in Equation~\ref{eq:outlier} as follows:

 so that:

 Or, in terms of the confidence level, $\delta$,

 As can be seen, $k$ is directly proportional to the variance of $\mathbf{z}_t$ and inversely proportional to the square root of the confidence level.
 For a fixed confidence level, the larger the variance of $\mathbf{z}_t$, the larger is the sensitivity coefficient, signifying an unstable link.
+The sensitivity coefficient regulates detection aggressiveness under noisy and time-varying RSSI conditions and primarily influences the rate and stability of detections.